 The architecture of the International Centre forms an integral part of the visitor’s experience: a half-buried building at the foot of the Lascaux hill, it is perfectly integrated into the landscape.
 A gigantic glass front invites the public to visit a universe firmly focused on technological prowess.

 Starting with its shape: there are no straight walls, a tangle of rooms with atypical shapes leads the visitor to the heart of a building of 8,000 sq m.
-A fault running its whole length evokes a gash in the hill or a prehistoric stratum recalling the passage of time.Continuing with its content: the various spaces with their uncluttered style and modern aesthetics contain the latest digital tools (enhanced reality, 3D screens, etc.).
-They incite the public all through the visit to enjoy an immersive and personalized experience.
+A fault running its whole length evokes a gash in the hill or a prehistoric stratum recalling the passage of time.The various spaces with their uncluttered style and modern aesthetics encourage the public all through the visit to enjoy an immersive and personalized experience.

 Explore LASCAUX IV